bianca9901/hangman/README.md

 ### Solved Bugs

-* Initially, it was an issue with colorama, where the selected color would persist and affect all upcoming print statements.
+* Initially, it was an issue with colorama.
+The selected color would persist and affect all upcoming print statements.

 * I fixed it with the help of [this](https://www.youtube.com/watch?v=u51Zjlnui4Y) video.
 The solution was to implement a parameter called autoreset=true to the colorama module.